borishejblum/boriswebsite/content/post/2013-09-23-dont-upset-superman.md

 http://www.youtube.com/watch?v=V-fL8zopddI

->He would knock the ATOMS out of you!</blockquote>
+>He would knock the ATOMS out of you!

 Litteraly.